Fields of Study: Social Sciences, Science

 To successfully complete this program:

-- Take a full-time course of study: Three courses for a total of 15 quarter/10 semester UC units.
+- Take three courses for a total of 15 quarter/10 semester UC units.

 Current Program Courses